-What type of soil can green beans grow in?
+What type of soil Is best for can green beans?

-The best soil for growing green beans is a mix with compost, and leaf mold added.
+The best soil for growing green beans is a mix with compost, and leaf mould added.

 You want nice loose soil without a lot of clay to prevent clumping and drainage problems.
 You can also grow beans in a container with good potting soil.